End of Life Care in Guildford & Farnham and What To Expect

-Your loved one may withdraw and not respond to others around them when they are nearing the end of life.
-They may be slow to respond or seem confused.
+People often withdraw and stop responding to others around them when they are nearing the end of life.
+They may be slow to respond and/or seem confused.
 In some cases, our Clients may also present signs of delirium, such as hallucinations.

-We understand that this can be worrying to see, so our trusted CareGivers will help to maintain a calm and supportive environment.
+We recognise that this can be worrying to see, so our trusted CareGivers will help to maintain a calm and supportive environment.

 - There may be physical changes

-There may also be a few physical changes that could indicate when someone is nearing the end of their life.
+You may begin to notice a few physical changes that could indicate when someone is nearing the end of their life.

 - They may feel tired or weak